DivanDesign/EvolutionCMS.snippets.ddRunSnippets/README.md

 * Run a few snippets consequentially.
 * Snippets results can be sent into parameters names and/or into other snippets values (can repeat this as much as you like).
+* Any executed snippet can return either a string or a native PHP array.
+It is convenient to use with “nested” placeholders (see examples below).
 * The snippet result can be returned into the chunk `outputterParams->tpl`, have transferring additional data through the parameter `outputterParams->placeholders`.

 See the documentation for a more complete picture.